 #3 Cross-channel marketing

 You might currently only be marketing on Instagram or Facebook or TikTok or…you get the point.
 Instead, create campaigns for each platform that develops holistic profiles of your customer base.

 What works on one channel might not work on another, so create a plan for each that meets your goals based on the data you collect.
 Also keep in mind that different channels tend to work better at different points in that funnel.
-For example, Facebook Ads is perfect for TOF marketing, but when you’re working on your folks in the MOF, email or even SMS/texting might capture them better.
+For example, Facebook Ads is perfect for TOF marketing, but when you’re working on your folks in the MOF, email or even a SMS/texting service might capture them better.